Gordon McKee (politician): Political views

 Politically, McKee has been described as a Starmerite.
 He has particularly named former Labour leader and prime minister Gordon Brown as "someone I admire hugely" and is also reported to have favourable views of his predecessor Tony Blair.
 He is a founding member of the Labour Growth Group, a faction of the Labour Party which mainly campaigns on house building and economic growth and has been described as leaning towards the right of the party, and is endorsed by the right-wing Labour to Win group.
-He is also a unionist and campaigned for Scotland to remain in the United Kingdom in the 2014 Scottish independence referendum and for the United Kingdom to remain in the European Union during the 2016 Brexit referendum.
+He supported the United Kingdom to remain in the European Union during the 2016 Brexit referendum.
 Since his election to Parliament, he has been a member of the Labour Movement for Europe.

 On foreign policy, McKee has expressed his support for Palestine in the Gaza war.
 In July 2024, he called for an immediate ceasefire with immediate aid into Gaza, a two-state solution with Palestinian statehood, the release of hostages and an end to the violence.
 He also met Husam Zomlot, the Palestinian ambassador to the United Kingdom, to reiterate this stance.
 He reiterated these calls later in November 2024, after he took a testimony from Nizam Mamode who recounted his experience treating patients at Nasser Hospital in Gaza, where children were allegedly targeted deliberately by Israeli drone strikes.
-After Israel's invasion of Lebanon in October 2024, McKee called for an immediate ceasefire.
+Following Israel's invasion of Lebanon in October 2024, McKee called for an immediate ceasefire.
 McKee has also supported Ukraine against the Russian invasion of 2022, and in September 2024 joined other MPs on an international visit to Kyiv, where he met Ukrainian president Volodymyr Zelenskyy and other survivors of the invasion and was caught in a Russian air raid, which he survived unharmed.